APRIL QIU CHENG.

 Other outreach involvements are in the works...

-- (arXiv:2506.08932) - I built the first library to simulate full-sky fast radio bursts (FRBs) by ray tracing through the Illustris-TNG cosmological simulation.
-I ran a variety of experiments to study systematics and selection effects in cross-correlations of FRB dispersion measures and foreground galaxies as a cosmological probe
+I built the first library to simulate full-sky fast radio bursts (FRBs) by ray tracing through the Illustris-TNG cosmological simulation.
+I ran a variety of experiments to study systematics and selection effects in cross-correlations of FRB dispersion measures and foreground galaxies as a cosmological probe.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.